DougAnderson444/deno-rpc/README.md

 ## Snel Dev

 Snel for Deno is used to develop and build the front-end of this app.
 To see the Snel readme, go to `frontend/README.md` and see the instructions there.
-Note that the server port for Snel Dev server is 3000, and Deno server is 8000, so if you want to interact with Deno go to `http://localhost:8000`.
+Note that the server port for Snel Dev server is 8001, and Deno server is 8000, so if you want to interact with Deno go to `http://localhost:8000`.

 ## Deno Server

 The Deno start tasks are saved in ./.vscode/tasks.json.

-To us ethe VS Code tasks to run the Deno server:
+To use the VS Code tasks to run the Deno server:

 `Ctrl+Shift+P > Tasks: Run Task: Deno run server`